 Instructions

-To begin, cook dried pasta 2 minutes less than package instructions, reserve ½ cup of the cooking water and drain the pasta, rinse, and set aside.
+- To begin, cook dried pasta 2 minutes less than package instructions, reserve ½ cup of the cooking water and drain the pasta.
+Toss lightly in olive oil and set aside.

-While pasta is cooking, heat a large skillet or pan over medium-high heat.
-Add 1 tablespoon olive oil, the cleaned and deveined shrimp, and 1 tablespoon jerk seasoning.
+- While pasta is cooking, heat a large skillet over medium-high heat.
+Add 1 tablespoon olive oil, shrimp, 1 tablespoon jerk seasoning, pepper and smoked paprika.
 Sauté until just cooked through - about 3-4 minutes.
 Remove shrimp from pan and return the pan to heat.

-Add 2 tablespoons olive oil, diced green, yellow and red bell peppers, along with ½ teaspoon of black pepper and the sprig of thyme, if using.
+- Add 2 tablespoons olive oil, diced green, yellow and red bell peppers.
 Cook for about 3 minutes, until vegetables are softened.

-Add vegetable stock, cream and jerk seasoning to the pan and cook for another 2 minutes, tossing to coat all of the vegetables.
+- Reduce heat to medium and add scallions, garlic, one pierced scotch bonnet pepper and sprig of thyme.
+Cook another 2 minutes.
+Add vegetable stock, cream and remaining jerk seasoning to the pan and cook for another 2 minutes, tossing to coat all of the vegetables.

 Notes